IreneKilgannon/wsaa-project/README.md

 * Users should only be allowed to update their own information.

-* Users could request to borrow a pattern at the click of a button.
+* Users could request to borrow a pattern from another user at the click of a button.

 * A bootstap modal to confirm delete.
 Current confirm method is a bit ugly.

 * Despite declarations of _"I'm not buying any more fabric"_, every sewist has an extensive fabric collection.
 A similar project to keep track of the ever-growing fabric collection would be very useful!
 The table for this would most definitely not include how much was spent on each piece!

+## Get Help

+If you have any questions or queries you can contact me at g00220627@atu.ie or [submit an issue](https://github.com/IreneKilgannon/wsaa-project/issues).

 ## __References__